SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

    > [!TIP]
    > For more information, see [Logging configuration](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/logging.html).

-1. Verify whether the repository has been created correctly by entering `http://[IP-address]:9200/_cat/repositories?v` in your browser's address bar or in your chosen client application.
-Replace "[IP-address]" with your IP-address.
+1. Verify whether the repository has been created correctly by entering `http://[IP address]:9200/_cat/repositories?v` in your browser's address bar or in your chosen client application.
+Replace "[IP address]" with your IP address.

    If the repository was created correctly, the name of your repository should be visible on the page or in the client.